Academics

 A spotlight on Penn Staters' summer internship experiences, Career Services offers tips and advice

 Penn State students completed a variety of internship experiences in summer 2024.
-A few of them include (clockwise from top left): Conducting microbiome research at QIAGEN headquarters in Hilden, Germany; working as a manufacturing intern on the H-47 Chinook program at Boeing; working with Sunoco LP in the race fuels department; updating firmware and reworking software at Lengrand; writing for the Centre County Gazette; broadcasting at CNN, a business unit of Warner Bros.
+A few of them include (clockwise from top left): Conducting microbiome research at QIAGEN headquarters in Hilden, Germany; working as a manufacturing intern on the H-47 Chinook program at Boeing; working with Sunoco LP in the race fuels department; updating firmware and reworking software at Legrand; writing for the Centre County Gazette; broadcasting at CNN, a business unit of Warner Bros.
 Discovery, Inc.; and learning restaurant performance insights at Chick-Fil-A. The photo gallery below provides more details on these and many other recent internship experiences of Penn State students.
 Credit: Photos provided.
 All Rights Reserved.

 UNIVERSITY PARK, Pa. — Baking in the test kitchens at The Hershey Company.
 Studying the effects of space weather on satellite communication with NASA.
 Working on Capitol Hill in Washington, D.C., as a congressional intern.
 Planning events at The Arboretum at Penn State.